KonstantinosRekoumis/Python_projects/readme.md

-# Random Cool Python Project that i do
+# Random Cool Python Projects that i do